RF1000community/klipper/installation_guide.md

 Installation Guide
 ==================

-###### this is still in development, right now the install script likely wont work because the Kivy installer stopped working \n
+###### this is still in development, right now the install script likely wont work because the Kivy installer stopped working
-with python2 (kivy 1.11.0 could be installed manually and removed from scripts/klippy-kgui-requirements.txt )
+###### with python2 (kivy 1.11.0 could be installed manually and removed from scripts/klippy-kgui-requirements.txt )

 ### Prepare OS on Raspberry Pi 4